Michael’s Comprehensive List of Scottish Lights

 Tube-Lights

-A TUBE-LIGHT IS Michael's unofficial name for a specialist light visible over a restricted sector, whose characteristic varies with the direction from which it is viewed.
+A TUBE-LIGHT IS Michael's unofficial name for a specialist light visible over a restricted arc, whose characteristic varies with the direction from which it is viewed.
 The characteristics are arranged to mark a leading line and to show unambiguously which side of that line the mariner currently stands.
-The limits of the visible sector are fixed by a long tube mounted in front of the lamp.
+The limits of the visible arc are fixed by a long tube mounted in front of the lamp.
 These lights were originally used for marking submarine paths in the Firth of Clyde, but are becoming more common to mark leading lines and lights in line in all kinds of situation.

-The directional light itself is an interesting device: a filter on a circular track rocks back and forth in front of the light source.
+Coloured sectors within the arc of visibility are formed by the use of a filter in front of the lamp.
+In most cases the filter is fixed, and the sectors therefore fixed too.
+But in some cases the filter rocks back and forth on a circular track in front of the light source.
 One end of the filter is green, the other red, and there is a blank space in between through which the source appears white.
 If you stand at the extreme end of the cone of vision, you always see a red (or a green) light; in the middle, always white; and just outside the white sector, an alternating light with the coloured phase of shorter or longer duration depending on your angle of view.
 Thus the phase of the green light decreases, and that of the red light increases, with increasing bearing.
 Draw a picture and all will become clear.

 There is a passenger ferry from Gourock across the river to Kilcreggan, and then across the mouth of the Gareloch to Helensburgh.
 You see these directional lights coming into view one after another, with the phase changing as you pass, and you see what submarines must see as they approach their base at the head of the loch.
 (See also the large-scale plan at Section J, Gareloch.)